arturolei/ls_notes_2019/05 Responsive Design I/190312 webpt_5_day6_notes.md

     - Even if you don't understand this now, JUST PUT THIS TAG in your code.
         - No need to memorize it.

+## What Went Well/Break throughs
+- Getting the hang of it
+- Focused on MVP
+- This is really fun; I love the puzzle element of it.
+Reminds me of math major days

+## Challenges:
+- Nitpicking again
+- Atoning for my past sins when it came to the desktop version
+- I still need to take time to be confident about distinguishing what max-width, min-width (greater than, less than)
+- I am still working out what the difference is between adaptive vs responsive (no hard-corded widths)?
+- I accidentally used browser zoom; it threw everything off.